-The first place I shopped in Bangkok was the Oh Nut market.
+The first place I shopped when I moved to Bangkok was the Oh Nut market.
 On my first trip to the market, I was surprised to see a robust supply of live turtles!

-The turtles in those pictures are Malayan Snail-eating Turtles, and they make up the vast majority of the turtles that I’ve seen in the market.
+The turtles in those pictures are Malayan Snail-eating Turtles, and they make up the vast majority of the turtles that I’ve seen at market.
 But other species make their way into the pots as well.

 Southeast Asian Box Turtle mixed in with the snail-eating turtles